Dagentic: The Serverless Framework That Makes AI Agents Actually Work in Production

 Rendering diagram...

-My vision: agents that adapt to complexity they discover, not just what we anticipate.
+The point: agents that adapt to complexity they discover, not just what we anticipate.

-Every AI team knows this scenario: You build everything around GPT-4.
-Then OpenAI changes pricing.
-Or rate limits.
-Or you discover Claude handles your use case better.
+Every AI team knows the scenario.
+You build everything around GPT-4.
+Then OpenAI changes pricing, or rate limits, or you discover Claude handles your case better.
+I've helped multiple teams through these migrations; traditional frameworks make them painful, with logic tightly coupled to one vendor's APIs and formats.

 const providerConfig = {